vipulvpatil/airetreat-go/scripts/README.md

 This builds and deploys the latest docker image to server

 * pull_env_vars.sh
-This pulls the .env file to server into .env.downloaded
+This pulls the .env_airerteat file to server into .env.downloaded

 * push_env_vars.sh
-This pushes the .env file to server
+This pushes the .env_airetreat file to server

 * generate_certs_base64.sh
 This generates the certs needed to secure the GRPC server connectivity in Base64 format